A Fresh Look at An Old Problem

-If you are feeling isolated, unwanted, rejected or unworthy simply because you are being bullied, it’s time to recognise that you in fact belong to a somewhat unwilling but rather vast majority.
+If you are feeling isolated or rejected as a result of bullying, you belong to a somewhat unwilling, but rather vast majority.

 Mastering yourself is true power